dbstratta/environment/README.md

 ## Node.js support

 Node.js version 8 or higher.
-It's actively tested in 8, 10 and 11.
+Every version is tested in 8, 10, 11 and 12.

 ## Contributing